What is the most reliable way to reach a nationally representative audience by telephone?

 Over the years, the percentage of the UK population who class their mobile phone as their primary device has increased.
 And any methodology which seeks to match this growth should adapt in real time.

-Here at Yonder Data Solutions, our extremely talented and highly experienced management team run a weekly telephone Omnibus – speaking to 1,000 GB respondents from Thursday to Monday.
+Here at Yonder Data Solutions, our extremely talented and highly experienced management team run a regular telephone Omnibus – speaking to 1,000 GB respondents from Monday to Sunday.

 As the only Omnibus survey of it’s kind in the UK, we target a 50:50 mix of landline and mobile users.
 This ensures we pick up the national proportion of ‘mobile only households’ which is key in delivering a representative telephone sample of the population.